Josephine Skriver Sizzles In Blue Sequinned Dress

 Skriver went bold with her lip color as well, opting for a deep berry shade that looked stunning with her light brown curls.

 The second snap Skriver shared was from her time on the red carpet.
 She stood in front of a Maybelline backdrop and absolutely slayed.
 In the final snap in the series, Skriver stared at the camera with a more serious look on her face.
-Her eye makeup was subtle yet sensual, and the overall look had a super sexy and chic vibe.
+Her eye makeup was subtle, yet sensual, and the overall look had a super sexy and chic vibe.

 Skriver made sure to thank the individuals responsible for the look in the caption, tagging her glam team and expressing her gratitude.
 The sizzling snaps captured her audience’s attention, and the post received over 152,000 likes within just four hours.